seandstewart/bardly/pending/romances/cymbeline/uncut.md

 The boy hath taught us manly duties: let us
 Find out the prettiest daisied plot we can,
 And make him with our pikes and partisans
 A grave: come, arm him.
-Boy, he is preferr’d
+Boy, he is preferr'd
-By thee to us, and he shall be interr’d
+By thee to us, and he shall be interr'd
 As soldiers can.
 Be cheerful; wipe thine eyes
 Some falls are means the happier to arise.

 *Exeunt*

 ### SCENE III.
-A room in Cymbeline’s palace.
+A room in Cymbeline's palace.

 *Enter CYMBELINE, Lords, PISANIO, and Attendants*

 **CYMBELINE**
-Again; and bring me word how ’tis with her.
+Again; and bring me word how 'tis with her.

 *Exit an Attendant*

 A fever with the absence of her son,
-A madness, of which her life’s in danger.
+A madness, of which her life's in danger.
 Heavens,
 How deeply you at once do touch me!
 Imogen,
 The great part of my comfort, gone; my queen
 Upon a desperate bed, and in a time